-- Public CA-signed certificates: Using certificates signed by a trusted public certificate authority (CA) simplifies the integration procedure, because the default Java client already trusts the CA. - Internal CA-signed certificates: Using certificates signed by an internal CA can also simplify integration if your infrastructure already trusts the internal CA. Otherwise, you must configure all hosts to trust your internal CA. - Self-signed certificates: Using self-signed certificates complicates the deployment process because you must configure all clients of a particular service to trust the specific certificate used by that service.
+- Public CA-signed certificates: Using certificates signed by a trusted public certificate authority (CA) simplifies deployment because the default Java client already trusts most public CAs. - Internal CA-signed certificates: Using certificates signed by your organization's internal CA can also simplify deployment if the internal CA is already set up and used throughout your infrastructure.
+(If not, you must configure all hosts to trust the internal CA.) - Self-signed certificates: Using self-signed certificates complicates the deployment process because you must generate and distribute your own certificates and configure all clients of the service to trust the specific certificate used by that service.